TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-connectivityissueduetoproxy.md

 ## **Recommended Steps**

 1. Make sure that the proxy setting is set correctly in the virtual machine.
-The Mobility Service auto detect the proxy settings in the following palces:
+The Mobility Service auto detect the proxy settings in the following places:

     - For Windows: The **Proxy server** settings in Internet Explorer
     - For Linux: /etc/environment